 Next Deadline: Friday, September 18, 2020

-For over 20 years, the Heritage Fund has provided vital funds for preservation projects across the state – a stable source of funding needed by Maryland’s cultural organizations now more than ever.
-This most recent round, awarded in the midst of a global coronavirus pandemic, will grant nearly $50,000 for needed repairs, research, and project planning in communities large and small – all hard-hit by closures and an uncertain date for reopening safely.Continue Reading
+For over 20 years, the Heritage Fund grant program has provided vital funds for preservation projects across the state – it is a stable source of funding needed by Maryland’s cultural organizations now more than ever.
+This most recent round, awarded in the midst of a global pandemic and civic unrest, will grant nearly $50,000 for needed repairs, research, and project planning in communities large and small – all stewards of authentic Maryland history.Continue Reading

 The Havre de Grace Colored School Foundation is stewarding the structure and stories of the Havre de Grace Colored School and working to create new museum and cultural center.
 The Heritage Fund supported the organization’s efforts to gather important first-hand oral histories of African American students of the school from the 1930s to the 1950s.Continue Reading